MSIA/AVC_BinqiShen_project/README.md

 ├── reference/                        <- Any reference material relevant to the project │
-├── src/                              <- Source data for the project │   ├──add_application.py             <- Python script that adds data and creates database │   ├──s3.py                          <- Python script that connects to S3
+├── src/                              <- Source data for the project │   ├──add_application.py             <- Python script that defines the data model for my table in RDS │   ├──s3.py                          <- Python script that connects to S3 │
-│
 ├── test/                             <- Files necessary for running model tests (see documentation below)